 Floodplain Pits Should Be Restored to Wetland Habitat or Reclaimed for Agriculture.
 There are very few examples of successfully restored or reclaimed gravel extraction pits on other river systems with gravel extraction.
-The key to overcoming barriers to successful restoration or reclamation is to conserve or import adequate material to re-fill the pit, while ensuring that pit margins are graded to allow for development of significant wetland and emergent vegetation.
+The key to overcoming barriers to successful restoration or reclamation is to conserve or import adequate material to refill the pit, while ensuring that pit margins are graded to allow for development of significant wetland and emergent vegetation.